Xelvanta/Anndromeda-RoyaleAPI/CONTRIBUTING.md

 ## 🔥 Bug Reports

-If you find a bug, please check the **BUG_REPORT.md** file for details on how to submit a detailed bug report.
+When creating a **GitHub issue**, you'll have the option to select the '**Bug Report**' template.
+Click on that to view instructions on submitting a detailed bug report.

 When reporting a bug, include:
 - Steps to reproduce the issue